Berend-Kalberg/Berend-Kalberg/README.md

 - React
 - Headless CMS (Strapi)
 - Dialogflow
+- NextJS

 ### 👨🏻‍💻 I'm working on
-- Machine learning in Javascript
-- A mysterious new project
+- NextJS project for my study
-- Working as conversational automation developer
+- Working as a conversational automation specialist

 ### 💡 Goals for 2020/2021
 - Completing my internship ✔️